 How to market your startup when you have no marketing team

 Most founders know they need to market their startup but have no idea what to do first.
 The advice online is vague: 'build a brand,' 'create content,' 'find product-market fit.'
 None of that tells you what to do at 9am tomorrow.
 This guide is different.
-It gives you a daily marketing routine you can start today, with specific tasks, specific channels, and a specific time commitment: 60 minutes.
+It walks through the marketing that actually works for early startups, and how Distro does that work for you: finding buyers, drafting outreach in your voice, and publishing content, so you approve the output instead of starting from a blank page.

 Why most startup marketing fails